ChangLabSNU/flair/README.md

 If you use or discuss FLAIR, please cite the following [paper](https://www.nature.com/articles/s41467-020-15171-6):
 >Tang, A.D., Soulette, C.M., van Baren, M.J. et al. Full-length transcript characterization of SF3B1 mutation in chronic lymphocytic leukemia reveals downregulation of retained introns.
 Nat Commun 11, 1438 (2020). https://doi.org/10.1038/s41467-020-15171-6

+## Guide for this fork
+This fork handles the case where a chromosme is composed only of single-exon genes (no junctions), such as chrM.